 - Excessive alcohol intake or substance abuse

-- Experiencing a change in life like the loss of a relationship, getting fired, or failed business
+- Experiencing a change in life like the loss of a relationship, getting fired, or failing business

 - Impaired grieving due to the death of a loved one